Chrispy68/LEGO.scad/README.md

 This parametric brick takes the work of https://github.com/cfinke/LEGO.scad a few steps further, taking the schema closer to being fully-compatible with LEGO bricks.
 My personal motivation is to make this library suitable for building custom bricks on an SLA printer, to the accuracy of the printing device.

-Likely you will need a print at a resolution of 100-microns or finer for the prints to turn out well.
+Likely you will need to print at a resolution of 100-microns or finer for the prints to turn out well.

 Changes compared with the cfinke version: